Parents, Cell Phones, & College Students:

 - Susan Sy of California State University, Fullerton for her study entitled The Influence of Family Obligations on Latina Students' College Adjustment

-2005-2006 Award - Christine and Michael Kirk-Kuwaye of the University of Hawai'i at Manoa for their study entitled A Study of Engagement Patterns of Lateral and Vertical Transfer Students During their First Semester at a Public Research University
+2005-2006 Award - Christine and Michael Kirk-Kuwaye of the University of Hawai'i at Manoa for their study Wonky A Study of Engagement Patterns of Lateral and Vertical Transfer Students During their First Semester at a Public Research University